KxSystems/nano/README.md

 "nano" calculates basic raw CPU and I/O capabilities of non-volatile storage, as measured from the perspective of kdb+.
 It is considered a storage, memory and CPU benchmark that performs sequential/random read and write together with aggregation (e.g. sum and sort) and meta operations (like opening a file).

-Nano measures results from running on one server or aggregated across several servers.
-Servers can be attached either directly to storage, or connected to a distributed/shared storage system.
+Nano measures results from running on one kdb+ processes or aggregated across several worker processes.
+The kdb+ processes can be attached either directly to storage, or connected to a distributed/shared storage system.

 The throughput and latency measurements are taken directly from kdb+/q, results include read/mmap allocation, creation and ingest of data.
-There is an option to test compressed data via algorithms on the client or, in the case of a storage system supporting built-in compression, that compression can be measured when being entirely off-loaded onto the target storage device.
+There is an option to test compressed data.

 This utility is used to confirm the basic expectations for the CPU and storage subsystem prior to a more detailed testing regime.